 19. Plitvice Lakes National Park, Croatia – one of the best-kept secrets of Europe.

 22. Amsterdam.
-In my opinion, Amsterdam is something that anyone should experience at least once in a lifetime.
+Teeming with exquisite art, inviting coffee shops, and postcard-perfect canals, Amsterdam is something that anyone should experience at least once in a lifetime.

-24. Dubrovnik, the charismatic medieval walled city on the Adriatic shore.
+24. Dubrovnik, the charismatic medieval walled city on the Adriatic shores.

 25. The German Christmas Markets – Germany’s most precious Christmas gift to the world.

-26. The sunny Spanish Coasts – The perfect combination of lovely weather, soft sandy beaches, history, culture, nightlife, low cost of living and delicious food.
+26. The sunny Spanish coasts – A perfect combination of lovely weather, soft sandy beaches, history, culture, nightlife, low cost of living, and delicious food.

-28. The Architecture.
-From the spectacular Renaissance allure of Italy and the eye-catching Moorish remains of Spain to the splendid Gothic cathedrals of England and Central Europe, the continent has the greatest variety of architectural styles in the world.
+28. The architecture.
+From the spectacular Renaissance allure of Italy and the eye-catching Moorish remains of Spain to the splendid Gothic cathedrals of England and Central Europe, Europe has the greatest variety of architectural styles in the world.

 29. Shopping.
 Europe and shopping have always gone hand in hand.
-French perfumes, Italian designers, authentic crafts…Should I say more?
+French perfumes, Italian artisans, colorful flea markets, elegant open-air shopping villages…Should I say more?

 30. Puerto Banus, Marbella – the most fashionable and luxurious resort in Southern Spain.

-33. Cinque Terre, Italy’s most genuine display of charm.
-The 5 colorful villages on the Italian Riviera are definitely something to behold.
+33. Cinque Terre.
+These 5 colorful villages on the Italian Riviera are definitely something to behold.

 34. Nightlife.
-Europe prides itself with the most fashionable nightlife scene on the planet.
+Europe prides itself on the most fashionable nightlife scene on the planet.

 35. In search of authentic century-old traditions?
 Look no further than Europe, especially rural Eastern Europe, where time stood still.

-37. Tapas, one of the greatest inventions of Spain.
+37. Tapas, one of the greatest Spanish inventions.

-38. If nothing convinced you to visit Europe so far, then the Greek island of Santorini with its most beautiful sunsets in the world will definitely succeed.
+38. If nothing has convinced you to visit Europe so far, then the Greek island of Santorini, with its pastel-hued houses cascading down the cliffs and the most beautiful sunsets in the world, will definitely succeed.

 39. Semana Santa in Seville is a wonderful experience, probably the best celebration of its kind in the world.

-40. Granada, the city of Alhambra and pelicular neighborhoods.
+40. Granada, the city of Alhambra and peculiar neighborhoods.

 42. Pizza.
-If you’re a pizza aficionado, and even if you’re not, you should know that a slice of hot pizza in a traditional Italian trattoria is an experience that money can’t buy anywhere else.
+Whether you are a pizza aficionado or not, you should know that a slice of hot pizza in a traditional Italian trattoria is an experience that money can’t buy anywhere else.

 42. Italian wines.
 Italians are known for making everything with passion, but the wines are simply gorgeous and deep-rooted in their culture.

 43. Lisbon.
-Although underrated, Lisbon is a quixotic mixture of culture, history, Fado music and sunshine.
+Although one of Europe’s most underrated capitals, Lisbon is a quixotic mixture of culture, history, Fado music, and sunshine.

 44. French cheeses.
 No other country can beat the French when it comes to cheese.

-45. The Northern Lights aka Aurora Borealis.
-One of the best places to see the spectacle is Tromsø, Norway.
+45. The Northern Lights, aka Aurora Borealis.
+One of the best places to see this otherworldly spectacle is Tromsø, Norway.

 46. Austrian pastries.
-Nothing compares with a coffee accompanied by fresh-baked pastries in one of Vienna’s famous coffeehouses, especially if this happens in one of those snowy busy mornings preceding Christmas.
+Nothing compares with coffee accompanied by freshly baked pastries in one of Vienna’s famous coffeehouses, especially if this happens in one of those snowy, busy mornings preceding Christmas.

-47. Midnight Sun.
-Excepting Alaska, Europe is the only place in the world where you can experience at least two weeks of endless sunlight and you can do it with plenty of festivals and celebrations.
+47. Midnight sun.
+Excepting Alaska, Europe is the only place in the world where you can experience at least two weeks of continuous sunlight.
+And you can do it with plenty of festivals and celebrations.

 48. La Rambla, the liveliest boulevard in Barcelona.

 50. The Chiringuitos.
-The delightful, atmospheric beach bars are part of the Spanish culture just as much as Flamenco or tapas.
+These delightful, atmospheric beach bars are part of the Spanish culture just as much as Flamenco or tapas.

-51. Vienna with its elegant beauty and unbeatable charm.
+51. Vienna, with its imperial beauty, elegant architecture, extravagant balls, and unbeatable old-world charm.

-53. Tuscany with its rolling hills, quaint settlements, fabulous cuisine and timeless charm.
+53. Tuscany, with its rolling hills, medieval splendor, fabulous cuisine, and timeless charm.

-55. The Old Towns.
-Europe it’s famous for its charming old squares that have given rise to cities like Prague, Amsterdam, Warsaw, Bruges, Tallinn, Krakow, Nice or Rome.
+55. The old towns.
+Europe is famous for its charming old town squares that have given birth to cities like Prague, Amsterdam, Warsaw, Bruges, Tallinn, Krakow, Nice, or Rome.

-56. The white-washed villages of Andalucia or Pueblos Blancos with their rustic beauty, Muslim influences, narrow windy streets, quaint atmosphere and of course, gleaming white exterior.
+56. The whitewashed villages of Andalusia (or Pueblos Blancos) with their rustic beauty, Muslim influences, narrow windy streets, quaint atmosphere, and gleaming white walls.

-58. Cordoba, the captivating Spanish city full of history, leafy patios and stunning Arab-style buildings.
+58. Cordoba, a captivating Spanish city full of history, leafy patios, and stunning Arab-style buildings.

-61. Park Guell, one of Gaudi’s most precious gifts to Barcelona and probably the most impressive public parks in the world.
+61. Park Güell, one of Gaudi’s most precious gifts to Barcelona, and probably the most impressive public park in the world.

 62. Oktoberfest, Munich’s famous beer festival and the world’s largest fair.